 A. Aggregate Reserve

-The aggregate reserve for contracts falling within the scope of these requirements shall equal the stochastic reserve (following the requirements of Section 4) plus the additional standard projection amount (following the requirements of Section 6) less any applicable PIMR for all contracts not valued under the Alternative Methodology (Section 7), plus the reserve for any contracts determined using the Alternative Methodology (following the requirements of Section 7).
+The aggregate reserve for contracts falling within the scope of these requirements shall equal the SR (following the requirements of Section 4) plus the additional standard projection amount (following the requirements of Section 6) plus the DR for those contracts satisfying the Deterministic Certification Option, less any applicable PIMR for all contracts not valued under applicable requirements in VM-A and VM-C, plus the reserve for any contracts valued under applicable requirements in VM-A and VM-C.

+Guidance Note: Contracts valued under applicable requirements in VM-A and VM-C are ones that pass the exclusion test and elect to not model PBR SRs, per the requirements in Section 3.E.

 B. Impact of Reinsurance Ceded

-Where reinsurance is ceded for all or a portion of the contracts, all components in the aggregate reserve shall be determined post-reinsurance ceded, that is net of any reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance, and pre-reinsurance ceded, that is ignoring such costs and benefits.
+All components in the aggregate reserve shall be determined post-reinsurance ceded, that is net of any reinsurance cash flows arising from treaties that meet the statutory requirements that allow the treaty to be accounted for as reinsurance.
+A pre-reinsurance ceded reserve also needs to be determined by ignoring all reinsurance cash flows (costs and benefits) in the reserve calculation.

 C. The Additional Standard Projection Amount

 The additional standard projection amount is determined by applying one of the two standard projection methods defined in Section 6.
-The same method must be used for all contracts within a group of contracts that are aggregated together to determine the reserve, and the additional standard projection amount excluding any contracts whose reserve is determined using the Alternative Methodology.
+The same method must be used for all contracts within a group of contracts that are aggregated together to determine the reserve.
 The company shall elect which method they will use to determine the additional standard projection amount.
 The company may not change that election for a future valuation without the approval of the domiciliary commissioner.

-D. The Stochastic Reserve
+D. The SR

-The stochastic reserve shall be determined based on asset and liability projections for the contracts falling within the scope of these requirements, excluding those contracts valued using the Alternative Methodology, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required herein.
-The stochastic reserve may be determined in aggregate for all contracts falling within the scope of these requirements—i.e., a single model segment— or, at the option of the company, it may be determined by subgrouping contracts into model segments,
+The SR shall be determined based on asset and liability projections for the contracts falling within the scope of these requirements, excluding those contracts valued using the methodology pursuant to applicable requirements in VM-A and VM-C, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.F herein.

-The stochastic reserve amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4.
+The SR amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4, with the exception of groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E, which shall be determined as the DR following the requirements of Section 4.

+The reserve may be determined in aggregate across various groups of contracts as a single model segment when determining the SR

+a.

+4. Do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.

+4. To the extent that on the aggregation results in more than one model segment, the SR shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.

-E. Alternative Methodology
+E. Exclusion Test

-For a group of variable deferred annuity contracts that contain either no guaranteed benefits or only GMDBs—i.e., no VAGLBs—the reserve may be determined using the Alternative Methodology described in Section 7 rather than using the approach described in Section 3.C and Section 3.D.
-However, in the event that the approach described in Section 3.C and Section 3.D has been used in prior valuations for that group of contracts, the Alternative Methodology may not be used without approval from the domiciliary commissioner.

-The reserve for the group of contracts to which the Alternative Methodology is applied shall not be less than the aggregate cash surrender value of those contracts.
+To the extent that certain groups of contracts pass one of the defined stochastic exclusion tests in Section 7.B, these groups of contracts may be valued using the methodology pursuant to applicable requirements in VM-A and VM-C, with the statutory maximum valuation rate for immediate annuities specified in Section 13.